NoahKirsch20/FinalProject/Football.md

 ___
  College football is one of my
  **favorite** sports.
 I watch every big ranked vs ranked game that I can.
+ My favorite *time* during football season is the College Football Playoff and **Rivalry Week** because those games bring the best out of the time teams.

 ___
 ## My Favorite Team